confluentinc/cp-demo/docs/index.rst

 -------------------------

 All the applications and connectors used in this demo are configured to automatically read and write Avro-formatted data, leveraging the `Confluent Schema Registry <https://docs.confluent.io/current/schema-registry/docs/index.html>`__ .

+The security in place between |sr| and its clients is as follows:

+- Encryption: TLS, e.g. client has ``schema.registry.ssl.truststore.*`` configurations
+- Authentication: bearer token authentication from HTTP basic auth headers, e.g. client has ``schema.registry.basic.auth.user.info`` and ``basic.auth.credentials.source`` configurations
+- Authorization: |sr| uses the bearer token with RBAC to authorize the client

 1. View the |sr| subjects for topics that have registered schemas for their keys and/or values.
 Notice the ``curl`` arguments include (a) TLS information required to interact with |sr| which is listening for HTTPS on port 8085, and (b) authentication credentials required for RBAC (using `superUser:superUser` to see all of them).